dbrgn/RPLCD/docs/getting_started.rst

     from RPLCD.gpio import CharLCD

 Then create a new instance of the :class:`~RPLCD.gpio.CharLCD` class.
-If you used the default wiring above and have a 20x4 LCD, all that you need is the
+If you have a 20x4 LCD, you must at least specify the numbering mode and the pins you
-following:
+used:

 .. sourcecode:: python

-    lcd = CharLCD()
+    lcd = CharLCD(pin_rs=15, pin_rw=18, pin_e=16, pins_data=[21, 22, 23, 24],
+                  numbering_mode=GPIO.BOARD)

 If you want to customize the way the LCD is instantiated (e.g. by changing the pin configuration or the number of columns and rows on your display), you can change the corresponding parameters.
-Example:
+Here's a full example:

 .. sourcecode:: python